 How am I employed?

-As a casual employee you will receive casual loading on top of the base rate indicated in your contract.
+As a result, you are paid 25% casual loading on top of your base rate.

 Can I move to a permanent part time or full time position?